 To avoid those problems, put the PDCA cycle to good use.
 Track the problems that stop production, and then enlist the help of your coworkers and boss to resolve the underlying root cause of the issue.

-Be very careful if you decide to use kitting your organization.
+Be very careful if you decide to use kitting in your organization.
 It is easy to go overboard and try to kit everything.
-Kitting has a cost, and can be frustrating to team members if the kits are commonly late, contain poor quality parts, are for the wrong products, or are incomplete/incorrect.
+Kitting has a cost and can be frustrating to team members if the kits are commonly late, contain poor quality parts, are for the wrong products, or are incomplete/incorrect.
 Make sure to provide the resources to smoothly implement kitting before taking away the safety net of having materials easily available to production teams.

 Do a review to see if kitting would be of benefit in any of your work areas.
 Focus on areas where space is tight and impacts productivity, or where parts are frequently left off of a product.

-Try kitting on a limited basis to learn what works in your organization, and develop processes that can be rolled out to other parts of the organization.
+Try kitting on a limited basis to learn what works in your organization and develop processes that can be rolled out to other parts of the organization.

 Jeff,